GiveUaPSP3000/GiveUaPSP3000/README.md

 # 👋 Hi, I’m @GiveUaPSP3000
-# 👀 I'm a student of National University of Singapore.
-My research direction is about artificial intelligence.
-My current working status is to do some malicious attack detection in ASTAR.
+# 👀 Graduated from National University of Singapore.
+My research direction is about artificial intelligence and network security.
 # 💞️ All of my uploads are out of my own interest.
 Due to the limited knowledge, there could be a lot of mistakes
 # 📫 If you have any suggestions or questions, please feel free to contact me.
 Email: zty.workzone@gmail.com